HedvigInsurance/code-test/README.md

 There should be an endpoint where insurances can be started by providing enough information to create a first policy.

-### Changing your insurance

-Policyholders typically need to change their insurance sometimes.
-For instance, if they decide to move from one home to another at a given date.
-This should effectively put an end date on their existing policy and start a new one.

-This endpoint should target a single insurance and create a new policy within it.

 ### Reading insurance and policies

 There should be ways of reading policies back from the system.
 Here are some typical use cases for how one typically queries the insurances:

-* List all `Insurances` for a given `personalNumber`
 * List all `Policies` for a given `personalNumber` on a specific `date`
 * For a given `Insurance`, show its policy on a specific `date`

-## AI Feature Requirements

-### AI-Powered Policy Document Intelligence
+### Policy Assistant

-Build a document parsing system that extracts structured policy data from unstructured text using LLMs.
+Build a chatbot that can answer questions about specific policies using retrieval-augmented generation.

 **Functionality:**
-- Accept unstructured policy document text in request body
+- Accept conversational queries: "What's covered under my policy?" or "When does my coverage start?"
+- Retrieve relevant policy details from database
+- Use LLM with RAG pattern to generate accurate, context-aware responses
+- Maintain conversation context across multiple questions

+### Claim Data Collection

+Build a claim parsing system that extracts structured and relevant data from unstructured text.

+**Functionality:**
+- Accept unstructured claim submission as input.
+Example: "I dropped my phone and the screen broke."
-- Use an LLM (OpenAI, Anthropic, Azure OpenAI, or other) to extract:
+- Use an LLM to extract relevant data from the claim, like type of damage, location, etc.
-    - Personal number
-    - Address
-    - Postal code
-    - Start date
 - Validate extracted data
 - Calculate confidence score (0.0 to 1.0)

-- Return structured extraction results with warnings
+#### LLM API Access

 - You may use any of the following (free options available):
     - Google Gemini (free tier recommended)
     - Groq (free tier with rate limits)
     - Ollama with local models (llama3, mistral, etc.)
     - Or paid APIs if you have access (OpenAI, Anthropic, Azure, etc.)

-### Policy Assistant

-Build a chatbot that can answer questions about specific policies using retrieval-augmented generation.

-**Functionality:**
-  - Accept conversational queries: "What's covered under my policy?" or "When does my coverage start?"
-  - Retrieve relevant policy details from database
-  - Use LLM with RAG pattern to generate accurate, context-aware responses
-  - Maintain conversation context across multiple questions

 ## Testing

 Feel free to add tests for your system, and write them in the way you feel brings the most value.